 According to IBON executive director Sonny Africa, under the tax ‘reform’ package recently passed by the House of Representatives (HOR) and now with the Senate, the poorest 60% of Filipinos will pay more out of their already very low incomes than the highest income 40% of Filipinos.

-Africa added that these estimates exclude the Php2,400 cash transfer for the poorest half of families that the DOF is hyping.
+Africa added that these estimates exclude the Php2,400 cash transfer in the first year for the poorest half of families that the DOF is hyping.
 He said that the DOF is only using the cash transfer to cover up for the gross inequity of the tax reform package.
 “After 2018, the cash transfer will be discontinued but the tax burden on the poor will remain,” he clarified.
-“The tax burden on the poor will become even worse as even higher petroleum excise taxes start to be applied,” Africa warned.
+“The tax burden on the poor will actually become even worse as even higher petroleum excise taxes start to be applied,” Africa warned.

-The tax impact is estimated by IBON for 2018 from scant data available from the DOF.
+The tax impact is estimated by IBON for 2018 from data available from the DOF.
 Family income estimates are from the government’s latest Family Income and Expenditure Survey (FIES) from 2015.

 Pres.
 Duterte said in his SONA that,“The poor and vulnerable are at the heart of my tax reform.”
 Africa commented: “The president was correct but for the wrong reasons — they are at the ‘heart’ because they are paying more taxes than the rich.”